Chronicles of Mystery: The Tree of Life: Gameplay

 The gameplay of The Tree of Life is linear, its in 3-D and in third-person perspective.
 The player moves the character by clicking on locations shown in the main display; the scene will only crossfade when a character is finished with all the actions on the screen.
 Players can interact with specific objects on screens by clicking or dragging them, and NPCs.
 The player can use an in-game hint system, which is located on the bottom left corner of the screen (in a shape of a magnifying glass).
 The items are carried by the player, the items return to their original position when dropped.
-The game has interactive cutcenes which will show up after a player is done with the location, and before moving to a next one.
+The game has interactive cutscenes which will show up after a player is done with the location, and before moving to a next one.
 To complete the game, the player must explore real life locations, such as; Venice, Brittany, Cairo and Gibraltar.
 The game is largely nonviolent with unlimited time to solve the puzzles; and although the protagonist Sylvie Leroux does not engage in violence herself, there is however one scene in the game in which she must trap an assassin within a given time limit or else she will be slain by a poisoned dart.

 Plot

-The game starts off with people wearing masks gathering somewhere in Venice, to discuss an assassination, who will carry it out, and who will be the victim.
+The game starts off with people wearing masks gathering to discuss an assassination, who will carry it out, and who will be the victim.
 As they conclude, Marcel, one of the owners of a castle is the target.
 The leader of the assassination ring, shoots a poison dart at Marcel, who falls, as soon as he receives it.
 His wife who was with him saw him falling, but didn't know how it happened.
 Meantime, our heroine, Sylvie Leroux turns out to be in the same city where the assassination took place, and begins to investigate.
 The owner of the castle tells her that Marcel died after an accident, caused probably by love, a heart attack, as his wife, Claire, describes it.
 But Sylvie has her own take on it.
 The investigation leads her from Brittany to Venice, Cairo, and Gibraltar.

+Brittany

 Sylvie Leroux starts her investigation in Brittany, which was a stop-by city.
 Her real destination was Venice, where she was scheduled to carry on a lecture about her book, "The Scorpio Ritual".
 In Brittany she finds a chest that was a key part in "Mary Celeste" mystery.
 Also, she finds notes about a strange collector nicknamed "Saint-Germain", who is also a count of some kind.